 The Honors Thesis represents original, independent, mentored inquiry or creative work that reflects sustained effort, thoughtfulness of design and excellence in execution, and which enhances the student’s area of study.
 It is the culmination of our Honors students’ hard work, persistence, and dedication and is the capstone to their Honors education.

 Students work closely with a Faculty Mentor and an additional committee member over the course of their senior year to conduct research or carry out creative work as appropriate to their major, and produce a written record of their work.

 Portfolios allow for more non-traditional research and creative work, such as design projects, community-based research, etc. to be considered for Honors.
-The Portfolio is best for work that is not of sustained quality, but has distinct but related components making a whole.
-There is a written reflective essay, and the work as a whole needs to demonstrate that it is of equal quality and rigor as the Thesis option.
+The Portfolio is best for work that is not of sustained length, but has distinct but related components making a quality whole.
+Through a written reflective essay, and the Portfolio as a whole, you will complete a project that it is of equal quality and rigor to the Honors Thesis option.

 An Honors Portfolio project differs from a regular academic portfolio (in which students collect artifacts as their educational journey unfolds and write short reflections on them).
 For our purposes, an Honors Portfolio is a deliberately-crafted collection of experiences, projects and research that are coherently linked through advanced design and that work toward a common purpose of showcasing sustained, creative and rigorous undergraduate work.
 It provides a framework to plan, organize, synthesize and reflect on the diverse elements of unique and “outside-the-box” Honors capstone experiences.